Last updated July 16, 2026

 The opening of a second province has been an El Dorado for Canadian gaming, particularly for those operators, suppliers, and stakeholders who have invested so much money and time in regulated iGaming in Ontario since April 2022.

-But what exactly will Alberta iGaming look like when it launches on July 13?
+But what exactly does Alberta iGaming look like now that it is up and running?
 Here’s what you need to know.

-In short, the basic mechanics will work like Ontario’s.
-The Alberta Gaming, Liquor, and Cannabis (AGLC) government agency will regulate the market, laying out the initial rules and regulations, altering them where deemed necessary, and holding operators and suppliers to account if required.
+In short, the basic mechanics work like Ontario’s.
+The Alberta Gaming, Liquor, and Cannabis (AGLC) government agency regulates the market, laying out the initial rules and regulations, altering them where deemed necessary, and holding operators and suppliers to account if required.
 That role is functionally similar to the Alcohol and Gaming Commission of Ontario (AGCO).

 Are there any major differences from Ontario?

-While leaning heavily on Ontario’s blueprint, Alberta’s iGaming market will have several differences, including:
+While leaning heavily on Ontario’s blueprint, Alberta’s iGaming market differs from that province in several ways, including:

-At a high level, one of the biggest differences is that, unlike the AGCO, Alberta’s AGLC will serve a dual role as both the market regulator and an operator.
-AGLC will continue to run the government-owned Play Alberta, which is currently the only authorized iGaming site in the province but will soon have huge competition for players’ time and money (see below).
+At a high level, one of the biggest differences is that, unlike the AGCO, Alberta’s AGLC serves a dual role as both the market regulator and an operator.
+AGLC continues to run the government-owned Play Alberta, which was formerly the only authorized iGaming site in the province but now has huge approved competition for players’ time and money (see below).
 In contrast, Ontario Lottery and Gaming (OLG) is the governmental operator in that province and is a separate entity from the AGCO.

-Another big difference on July 13 is likely to be the number of iGaming sites that are immediately available to Albertans.
+Another big difference on July 13 was the number of iGaming sites that are immediately available to Albertans.

 When Ontario opened Canada’s first regulated commercial online gambling market on April 4, 2022, around a dozen operators started taking bets on day one.
-In Alberta, it could be many, many more.
+In Alberta, it was around twice as many.
 Nally said at SBC Summit Canada in May that as many as 70 operators want to do business in the province.

 As of the time of writing, AGLC lists around 50 operator sites as registered to do business.
-Several operators, including Caesars, PENN Entertainment, Super Group, and more, will offer multiple distinct brands.
+Several operators, including Caesars and PENN Entertainment, offer multiple distinct brands.
 Not every Ontario-licensed operator will be in Alberta, but most will be.

-Not all of the registered operators will have contracted with AiGC yet, and even some that have done so may not be ready to launch on day one, but Alberta is shaping up to be even more competitive at the get-go than Ontario was four years ago.
+Not all of the registered operators were ready to go on day one, but Alberta is shaping up to be even more competitive at the get-go than Ontario was four years ago.

 What products can operators offer?

-Like Ontario, Alberta will allow operators to offer both online sports betting and online casino, either in an all-in-one platform or on separate sites/brands.
+Like Ontario, Alberta allows operators to offer both online sports betting and online casino, either in an all-in-one platform or on separate sites/brands.
 While there are some small differences (like the prohibition on election betting), it’s broadly a like-for-like comparison.
-Expect to see sports wagers, thousands of different online slot games, casino table games, and live dealer options.
+You’ll see sports wagers, thousands of different online slot games, casino table games, and live dealer options.

 In Ontario, iCasino is king, with more than 80% of iGaming play on casino games on an ongoing basis.
 Whether a similar pattern will emerge in Alberta remains to be seen.